AzeemMichael/BinarySearchSet/readme.md

 A collection that contains no duplicate elements.
-More formally, sets contain no pair of elements $e1 and $e2 such that $e1->equals($e2), and at most one null element.
+More formally, sets contain no pair of elements $e1 and $e2 such that $e1->equals($e2).
 As implied by its name, this class models the mathematical set abstraction.

 ### Simple use case: